mattdesl/extrude-polyline/README.md

 - ensure winding order does not lead to culling
 - connecting start + end points without a cap
 - optimizations for flat Float32Array ?
-- how to handle anti-aliasing? surround mesh?
+- how to handle anti-aliasing? vertex attribs? or surround mesh?

 ## Usage